Longer95479/Longer95479.github.io/_posts/paper-reading/2024-04-09-cslam-reviews.md

 In C-ADMM, local objective function relies on all optimaization parameters, meaning copy all variables to local.

+Multiple robots may observe the same variable (e.g. two robots observe the same landmark).
+Therefore, while 𝑀𝑖 are disjoint subsets of 𝑀, each Θ𝑖 is a non-disjoint subset of Θ.

 ### Distributed Simultaneous Localisation and Auto-Calibration using Gaussian Belief Propagation